mtsar/mtsar-website/index.md

 ## Happy Users

-The engine is successfully used by several research projects.
+The engine is successfully used by several research projects:

-* [Yet Another RussNet](https://russianword.net/en/), a large open WordNet-like thesaurus for Russian through crowdsourcing, founded in 2013.
+* [Yet Another RussNet](https://russianword.net/en/), a large open WordNet-like thesaurus for Russian through crowdsourcing, founded in 2013
-* [RUSSE](http://russe.nlpub.ru/), the first international workshop on Russian semantic similarity evaluation, founded in 2014.
+* [RUSSE](http://russe.nlpub.ru/), the first international workshop on Russian semantic similarity evaluation, founded in 2014

 Please [note us](https://github.com/mtsar/mtsar.github.io/issues) if you want to be mentioned on this page.